-"Activities which might have an impact on nature shall be controlled and the best available technologies that minimize significant risk to nature or other adverse effects shall be used; in particular:

-- (a) Activities which are likely to cause irreversible damage to nature shall be avoided: - (b) Activities which are likely to poses a significant risk to nature shall be preceded by an exhaustive examination; their proponents shall demonstrate that expected benefits outweigh potential damage to nature, and where potential adverse effects are not fully understood, the activities should not proceed; - (c) Activities which may disturb nature shall be preceded by assessment of their consequences, and environmental impact studies of development projects shall be conducted sufficiently in advance, and if they are to be undertaken, such activities shall be planned and carried out so as to minimize potential adverse effects; (d) Agriculture, grazing, forestry and fisheries practices shall be adapted to the natural characteristics and constraints of given areas; - (e) Areas degraded by human activities shall be rehabilitated for purposes in accord with their natural potential and compatible with the well-being of affected populations."
+"Activities which might have an impact on nature shall be controlled and the best available technologies that minimize significant risk to nature or other adverse effects shall be used; In particular: (a) Activities which are likely to cause irreversible damage to nature shall be avoided; (b) Activities which are likely to poses a significant risk to nature shall be preceded by an exhaustive examination; their proponents shall demonstrate that expected benefits outweigh potential damage to nature, and where potential adverse effects are not fully understood, the activities should not proceed; (c) Activities which may disturb nature shall be preceded by assessment of their consequences, and environmental impact studies of development projects shall be conducted sufficiently in advance, and if they are to be undertaken, such activities shall be planned and carried out so as to minimize potential adverse effects; d) Agriculture, grazing, forestry and fisheries practices shall be adapted to the natural characteristics and constraints of given areas; (e) Areas degraded by human activities shall be rehabilitated for purposes in accord with their natural potential and compatible with the well-being of affected populations."

-Underlying concept of general framework of the precautionary principle as reflected in principle 15 of the Rio Declaration of 1992, which provides that:
+Underlying concept of general framework of the precautionary approachas reflected in the Rio Declaration of 1992, which provides that [5]:

-In order to protect the environment, the precautionary approach shall be widely applied by States according to their capabilities.
-Where there are threats of serious or irreversible damage, lack of full scientific certainty shall not be used as a reason for postponing cost-effective measures to prevent environmental degradation.
-(Phillip Sands, 2003:268)
+"In order to protect the environment, the precautionary approach shall be widely applied by States according to their capabilities.
+Where there are threats of serious or irreversible damage, lack of full scientific certainty shall not be used as a reason for postponing cost-effective measures to prevent environmental degradation".